jasonrsmith/godot-roguelike/README.md

     * messing with filtering and antialiasing settings doesn't seem to affect

 # bugs
+* camera viewport should center in map region enclosed by ui

 # long-term would be nice
 * animations, animation frames